ktalanda/algorithms-kotlin/README.md

 # Algorithms training.

-The code snippets are written in `kotlin-script` to run them use `kotlinc` https://kotlinlang.org/docs/tutorials/command-line.html
+The code snippets are written in `kotlin-script` to run them use `kscript` https://github.com/holgerbrandl/kscript